BritishGeologicalSurvey/tactool/README.md

 conda activate tactool-macos
 ```

+_Note: Both environments have been generated using `environments/unversioned-environment.yml`._

 ### Running the Program

 To run the program, first you need to setup your Python path.